-Brandy is a 28 year old Appendix Quarter Horse mare, who arrived at SAFE with two other herd mates, Bandit and Topper.
+Brandy is a Appendix Quarter Horse mare, who arrived at SAFE with two other herd mates, Bandit and Topper.
 Sadly, their owner was in hospice and needed for a place for their horses.
 Brandy was a bit reluctant to be caught or handled when we first met her, but the curious mare she is today is a far cry from her timid beginnings.
 Brandy is a fairly dominant mare, but loves to be around her best friend, Bandit.
 Ideally, we’d like to find a retirement home for both Brandy and Bandit together.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.